Minotauro49/VideoProduction/README.md

 ---------------- -VideoProduction.xlsm- ----------------

-• To open (VideoProduction.xlsm), Open using Excel.
+• To open (VideoProduction.xlsm); Open using Excel.

 • Enable any warnings that Excel alerts ("The file will not harm your computer").